csteach/csteach.github.io/weekly_assignment.md

 ---

 #### Week 9 - 12th March 2015
-* Please prepare for a quiz at the start of next week's class.
+* Please prepare for a quiz during next week's class.
 This quiz will include the following:
   * material covered within the class [notes](/notes), weeks 4, 6, 7, and 9 inclusive
   * multiple choice questions
   * you will be given one hour to complete this quiz in class